dphfox/technical-fluff/_posts/2022-11-12-destruction-problems-in-fusion.markdown

 *replaced*.
 When a state object falls out of scope and becomes completely inaccessible, though, we still don't destroy the value inside the state object.
 In fact, the entire object gets garbage collected with the live value still inside.
-For obvious reasons, this is a soundness issue; if we can't guarantee that your destructors will run, then the door is wide open for memory leaks.
+For obvious reasons, this is a management issue; if we can't guarantee that your destructors will run, then the door is wide open for memory leaks.

 Raw, unsandboxed Lua 5.1 actually *does* have a way of supporting exactly this.